 After making it through our 30-day Local Food challenge, and deciding to make it a bit more permanent (but also a little more flexible), I’ve decided that I really like the simplicity of buying only a short list of food items each week and eating simple, somewhat repetitive meals.
-Granted, when the Sweazys came over for supper last night and the subject of furlough came up, we suddenly began discussing all the favorite eateries we might like to visit if we ever went back to America.
+Granted, when the subject of furlough came up in a recent conversation, we suddenly began discussing all the favorite eateries we might like to visit if we ever went back to America.
 Yeah…moments of weakness, but I digress.

 I’m still pretty surprised that we seem to be doing so well on plus-or-minus 12 grocery items per week.
 What I think of as our “dirty dozen” includes staples from our grain storage: maize, beans, and rice, as well as items we can easily buy at the local shops: baking powder, salt, eggs, and milk.
 We go to the market once a week for the remainder: tomatoes, peppers, onions, garlic, potatoes, and cabbage.
 We’ve ended up making somewhat permanent exceptions for the following items, which we pick up in Kitale: a few seasonings (Italian seasoning, chili powder and cinnamon); Ghee or margarine; quality vegetable shortening (the locals call it “cooking fat,” and though we can buy it at the our neighborhood shops, it’s a bright yellow, sub-standard variety and I just can’t bring myself to use it unless I absolutely have to); and cocoa (for our morning hot chocolate, which is one of the few ways we get milk into our diet on a daily basis…we have to boil it but then can’t refrigerate).
 We’ve gotten a little more flexible after the 30-day challenge and also occasionally have spaghetti…and pizza was a must-have for Hannah’s recent birthday celebration.
 I’m also trying to get fruit once per week at the market, since the avocadoes and bananas that had been coming to our door somewhat regularly have now been out-of-season for a while.